ZheyuanXie/ardrone_ctrl/README.md

 ## Description
-An ROS node for Controlling Ar.Drone
+A ROS node for Controlling Ar.Drone

 ## Dependency
  - rospy